 - Sift the flour, sugar, bicarbonate of soda and salt into a large mixing bowl.
 Add the butter and eggs and beat for 1 minute with an electric mixer.

-- Stir the vanilla extract into the milk and pour over the mixture.
-Beat for a further 20 seconds or until the batter is smooth and well combined.
+- Add the vanilla extract and milk and beat for a further 20 seconds or until the batter is smooth and well combined.
 Using a plastic or rubber spatula, scrape down the sides of the bowl and give the batter one last mix for 10-20 seconds.

 - Fill the paper liners with the cupcake batter, no more than two thirds full.
 Bake the cupcakes for 20 minutes or until risen, golden and spring back when pressed.
 Leave the cupcakes in the tins for 5 minutes before transferring to a wire rack to cool completely.